FlorianHeigl/ansible-Check_MK-pfSense/README.md

 ## Notes

+### filter reload

+in our experiene you will have to run a "filter reload" once after installing the playbook.
+so far, we've not found a _reliable_ fix for that.

 ### no python2 interpreter symlink in 2.4.4 and up.

 Newer versions seem to not have a "default" python2. you can either change the setting in your inventory from 'python2' to 'python2.7' or create a symlink.

 ### Connections